 Certificate Only option

 Pennsylvania teachers with an instructional certificate may obtain the ESL specialist designation by completing the first five courses of the master’s program, and 60 hours of field experience.
 Field experiences are structured by the course instructor and allow full time working teachers to easily meet the necessary requirments.
 All field experiences take place live.
 ESL is a program specialist designation and not a stand-alone instructional certificate in Pennsylvania, therefore you must have a Bachelor’s degree in Education and be a fully certified teacher in the State of PA to obtain this certification.
-Upon successful completion of those first five courses, whether or not they continue to pursue the master’s degree, they may request the specialist designation from the PDE by applying through the TIMS system.
+Upon successful completion of those first five courses, whether or not you continue to pursue the master’s degree, you may request the specialist designation from the PDE by applying through the TIMS system.

 Students, including those from other countries who want to return to their home countries to teach English, will receive a letter of endorsement after successful completion of the first four courses.